Smart savings on the cost of moving house for an expensive time of life.

 The new generation of online estate agents has caused buyers, sellers and renters to re-examine whether it’s even necessary to pay agent’s fees anymore.
 Many online sites offer fee free sales – “no commission” – and there’s no doubt that this can considerably cut the cost of your move.
 Estate agents usually charge 0.75% – 3.5% of the price of the property, which can end up being a substantial sum.
 The key is to work out whether a full service estate agent is likely to be worth their weight in gold if you don’t have time to manage any of the process yourself.
 Or whether cutting them out of the loop will provide a bigger saving.

 If you want to absolutely slash the cost of your removals the cheapest ways to do it is to hire a van and manage the entire operation yourself, perhaps with the help of friends and family.
 Depending on your possessions and where you’re moving to this may not be possible.
 If you’re bringing in the professionals then shop around before agreeing to anything.
 The range of quotes you’ll receive is likely to be vast so it’s worth the effort to find the cheapest.
-Don’t be afraid to negotiate and if you find a cheaper quote elsewhere then ask other companies to match it.
+Remember if your belongings need to be stored becasue you are moving a long distance or you can’t move into your new home straight away then use a cheap self-storage unit rather than other more expensive options from removals companies, Don’t be afraid to negotiate and if you find a cheaper quote elsewhere then ask other companies to match it.

 The cost of your mortgage